jodadoj/card-game/README.md

 Other trial names for the stages in play are puns involving ante and some olden word for preceeding an event.

+## Brief

+A game of [Mafia](https://en.wikipedia.org/wiki/Mafia_(party_game)) where every player is on both sides, driven through a game of poker.
+All players are assigning themselves roles and alligences as rounds progress and the game is both a task to not lose within poker (repeated passes/folds losing lives, going negative or having the worse hand) and to not incur suspicious or ire of other players while doing so.

 ## Premise:

 Background: A mystical games for money and souls in hell

-Players are dammed entities that must gamble with their lives in order to be released from purgatory
+Players are dammed entities that must gamble with their lives in order to be released from purgatory, the dammed

 An endless loop of winning and losing time in hell